soazcomms/soazcomms.github.io/README.md

 * yy is the year when the data are obtained
 * sss is a sequence number for files uploaded each year

-Two other GitHub workflows harvest data for processing into DSNdata/NEW:
+Two GitHub workflows harvest data for processing into DSNdata/NEW:
 - [**DSN-get-SQM**] runs weekly, finds and downloads new SQM data uploaded manually to a google drive that DSNsoaz owns.
 Ethernet-enabled SQM units eventually will also upload to the google drive.
 The new SQM data are also uploaded to Box, directory DSNdata/SQM.
-+ [**DSN-get-TESS**] runs monthly, finds and downloads new TESS data.
++ [**DSN-get-TESS**] runs monthly, finds and downloads new TESS data from the Stars4All network.
+A shell script outside GitHub harvests data into DSNdata/NEW, running on DSN-imac.
++ [**DSN-sync-box.sh**] runs monthly, finds and downloads new SQM data in Hannes Groller's Box repository.
 ### Step 2
 **DSN-process_data** looks for data in DSNdata/NEW.
 If it finds data there, it runs [DSN_python](https://github.com/soazcomms/soazcomms.github.io/blob/main/DSN_V03.py) on each file to calculate chisquared, moonalt and LST.